isomerpages/mlaw-cmc/_our-service/FAQs.md

 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Privacy:&nbsp;Matters discussed
 during mediation and identity of the parties are kept confidential.</p>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Time:&nbsp;A mediation session typically
-lasts about two hours and is available from Mondays to Fridays and on Saturday mornings.</p>
+takes less than 4 hours and is available from Mondays to Fridays and on Saturday mornings.</p>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Location: We offer in-person mediation
 at the Ministry of Law Services Centre and 18 satellite mediation locations island wide.
 Virtual mediation is also an option for less complex disputes.Do